-Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party no further action is required. (b) If jurisdictional wetlands or other waters of the U.S. are present, the applicant shall avoid them if leasible.
-The Proposed Project shall minimize disturbances and construction footprints near avoided wetlands and other waters of the U.S to the extent feasible. (c) If avoidance is not feasible, then the applicant shall demonstrate that there is no not loss of wetlands through compensation.
-This measure map be satisfied by obtaining a Section 404 permit.
-To ensure that there is no net loss of wetland habitat and no significant impact to potential jurisdictional features, the project shall compensate for impacted wetlands at a ratio no less than 11.
+Impact Mitigation Measure e Action(s) Component Implementing P Component Implementing Party Timing Monitoring Party no further action is required. (b) If jurisdictional wetlands or other waters of the U.S. are present, the applicant shall avoid them if feasible.
+The Proposed Project shall infinitize disturbances and construction footprints near avoided wetlands and other waters of the U.S to the extent feasible. (c) If avoidence is not feasible, then the applicant shall demonstrate that there is no not loss of wetlands through compensation.
+This measure may be satisfied by obtaining a Section 404 permit.
+To ensure that there is no net loss of wetland habitat and no significant impact to potential jurisdictional features, the project shall compensate for impacted wetlands at a ration to loss than 1.1.
 Compensation shall take the form of wetland preservation, enhancement or creation in accordance with Corps and CDFW mitigation requirements, as required under project permits.
-Preservation and creation may occur on-site (through a conservation agreement) or of-site (through and enservation agreement) or of-site (through purchasing credits at a Corps approved mitigation bank).
-At the F5 at San Juan Road proposed billboard site, the project applicant shall compensate for loss of habitat in the Natomas Basin at a 0.5-to-1.0 ratio, per the requirements of the NBHCP.
+Preservation and creation may occur on site (through a conservation agreement) or off-site (through purchasing credits at a Corps approved mitigation bank). (d) At the F5 at San Juan Road proposed billboard site, the project applicant shall compensate for loss of habitat in the Natomas Basin at a 0.5-to-1.0 ratio, per the requirements of the NBHCP.
 4.3-4: The Proposed Project could require removal of Street Trees and/or Heritage Trees.
-4.3-4 The applicant for any project within the Downtown project site that would enrope street and/or heritage trees shall show the property and other to the comment of the first property and other to the comment of the street of of the str Include tree removal requirements and/or tree protection requirements on Grading and Construction Plans.
-Include tree replacement requirements on Grading and Construction Plans.
+4.3-4 The applicant for any project within the Downtown project site their would remove street and/or heritage trees shall submit a free removel permit anolication for the removel to Include tree removal requirements and/or tree protection requirements on Grading and Construction Plans, Include tree replacement requirements on Grading and Construction Plans.
 ESC, SPD Project applicant Prior to grading permit issuance.
-City of Sacramento Community Development Department and Department of Public Works summer are ever introvar permit application in the reintown or profesced trees, as defined by Clty Codes 12.56 and 12.64.
-The application stall include proposed mitigation measures to protect retained trees and proposed replacement measures to mitigate for the foss of tree resources (replacement measures to mitigate for the foss of tree resources (replacement anaexures for the foss of tree resources) (replacement anaexures for extraining with the Clty's Director of the Department of Public Works).
-Several standard tree protection measures for retained trees are listed delow, these measures may be revised in consultation with the Clty's Director of the Department of Transportation as appropriate.
-Remove street and/or heritage trees according to the protocol described in Mitigation Measure 4,3-4.
+City of Sacramento Community Development Department and Department of Public Works protected trees, as defined by City Codes 12.56 and 12.64.
+The application stall include proposed migration measures to protect retained trees and proposed replacement measures to mitigate for the loss of tree resources (replacement measures to mitigate for the loss of tree resources (replacement measures to mitigate for the loss of tree resources with the City's Director of the Department of Public Works).
+Several standard tree protection measures for retained trees are listed below, these measures nay be revised in consultation with the City's Director of the Department of Transportation as appropriate.
+Remove street and/or heritage trees according to the protocol described in Mitigation Measure 4.3-4.
 ESC, SPD Project applicant During construction City of Sacramento Community Development Department and Department of Public Works A Tree Protection Zone (TPZ) shall be established around any tree or group of trees to be retained.
-The formula typically used is defined as 1.5 times the radius of the dripline of 5 feet from the edge of any grading, withchever is greater.
+The formula ypically used is defined as 1.5 times the radius of the dripline or 5 feet from the edge of any grading, withelever is greater.
 The TPZ may be adjusted on a case-by-case basis after consultation with a certified arborist.
-The TPZ of any protected trees shall be marked with permanent fencing (e.g., post and wire or equivalent), which shall emain in place for the duration of construction advirties in the area.
-Post "keep out" signs on all sides of fencing.
+The TPZ of any protected trees shall be marked with permanent fencing (e.g., post and wire or equivalent), which shall remain in place for the duration of construction activities in the area.
+Post keep out" signs on all sides of fencing.

-Sacramento Entertairment and Sports Center & Refaed Development Final Environmental Report
+Sacramento Entertairment and Sports Center & Retated Development Final Environmental Report